 Web designers and SEOs have always had to work together, but it hasn’t always gone well.
 Arguments have broken out.
-Dry erase markers have been thrown.
+Dry-erase markers have been thrown.

 Picture the boardroom of a Toronto SEO services agency circa 2010.
 Department heads have gathered together to design a website for their new client.